 Plot

-Alexey Gushchin (Danila Kozlovsky) is expelled from military aviation for his obstinacy and disobedience.
+Alexey Gushchin (Danila Kozlovsky) is expelled from military aviation for his rebellious and recalcitrant nature.
 Only by a miracle does he manage to stay in the sky, moving to civil airlines.
-Thus begins a new round of his career: Alexey gets a job as a second pilot-trainee at the Pegasus Avia airline under the wing of a stern mentor, crew commander Leonid Zinchenko (Vladimir Mashkov).
+This is the beginning of a new round in his career: Alexey gets a job as a second pilot-trainee at the Pegasus Avia airline under the wing of a stern mentor, crew commander Leonid Zinchenko (Vladimir Mashkov).
 The relationship between them sparks from the very beginning, developing into a tough confrontation.

 On one of the usual flights, the Zinchenko crew receives an SOS signal: a volcano has awakened on one of the islands, threatening to destroy all living things.
-Without hesitation, the crew directs its airliner into the very heat to save hundreds doomed to death.
+Without hesitation, the crew directs its airliner into the very heart of the inferno to save hundreds of people doomed to death.

 Filming process